anttiluode/DaFuc/README.md

 - **Dynamic AI Chat**: Users can interact with the model to generate responses.
 - **LM Studio Integration**: Chat with a local LM Studio instance in a collaborative conversational framework.
 - **Gradio Interface**: A user-friendly interface to interact with the AI model, train it on Q&A pairs, and simulate conversations with LM Studio.

+## What it is?

+Think Fractal ball around big bang with chocolate wafer inspired super weights that add complexity to normal weights.
+The depth setting can make the ball complexities explode to Nan territory real fast and there was a real fight to keep the complexity setting at bay.
+It was a wild idea written by Claude and o1 model.

 ## Requirements
 - Python 3.8+
 - PyTorch
 - Gradio
 - LM Studio (optional, for integration with the `talk_with_lm_studio` feature)
+- Etc
+The requirements.txt was written by ChatGPT.
+I have not tested if it would work as it is.

+## Problems?

+Ask from Claude / ChatGPT.
+Paste them this and the code.
+They will understand what to do.

 ## Installation